Letters Of Recommendation: What Every College Bound Student Should Know

 How should I ask for a letter of recommendation?

 Whenever possible, students should ask for a letter in person.
 The teacher will be spending their personal time outside the classroom to prepare the best possible letter.
 It is not thoughtful to send an email.
-It is not appropriate for a parent to request the letter on behalf of the student.
-While schools remain closed due to COVID-19, a video chat may be an appropriate substitute for an in person request.
+It is not appropriate for a parent to request a letter on behalf of the student.
+While schools remain closed due to COVID-19, a video chat may be an appropriate substitute for an in-person request.
 Once a teacher has agreed to write a letter for a student, the student should ask the teacher if there is any information that would be helpful to provide.
-Some teachers ask students for a resume, transcript and/or “brag sheet” where the student answers questions about their strengths, interests and goals.
+Some teachers ask students for a resume, transcript, and/or “brag sheet” where the student answers questions about their strengths, interests, and goals.
 Be ready to provide any or all of these if requested.

 What should students do if they would like their teacher or school counselor to write something specific in their recommendation letters?